ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 * Mission-specific scoring no longer capped at 15 - now you can record those ludicrous Conversion scores!
 * More visible and stable banner models.

-Note that the old select buttons can be restored by adding this to the properties in the dice mat's Description field: `"SelOrRoll": "sel"`

 ### v2.42

 * Dice roller tweaked to (customisably) no longer rotate dice after spawning them, in the hopes of fixing physics issues encountered by some players.